Miniature Silky Fainting Goats

 BIS MCH Bear Creek Phineas

 Jacey is an amazing doe that was slow to mature to full glory, but now that she has, she’s stunning.
 Only lacking in headdress, she kids naturally with multiples, and throws tons of goodness into her kids, including her super laid-back personality.
-Her daughters of several generations have graced the herd and brought Grand Champion titles to the line.
+Her daughters of several generations have graced my herd and brought Grand Champion titles to the line.
 Paired with Best in Show, Master Champion Phineas, these kids will be incredible.
 These kids have the potential to have blue eyes.

 KIDS